home-assistant/developers.home-assistant/docs/hassio_addon_publishing.md

 title: "Publishing your add-on"
 ---

 There are two different ways of publishing add-ons.
-One is to publish pre-build containers to Docker Hub and the other option is to have users build the containers locally on their Hass.io instance.
+One is to publish pre-build containers to Docker Hub and the other option is to have users build the containers locally on their Home Assistant instance.

 #### Pre-build containers